 5 // Let him prepare meals

 Suggest your partner prepare meals that can be easily eaten with one hand, so you can hold your bebe if you need to, while eating.

 6 // Help him connect with your bebe

 You are partners, so act like it.
-Be there for each other and understand that there’s no chore reserved for one of you only.
-You are a team!
+Support each other and understand that there’s no chore reserved for one of you only.
+You are a TEAM!